 This command gives all permissions to all users for ‘filename’.
 The breakdown is as follows:

-Effectively, this command opens up ‘filename’ to everyone, which should be used cautiously considering security implications.
+This command effectively opens ‘filename’ to everyone, but it should be used cautiously, considering the security implications.

 Example 5: Using chmod with -R Option